ValkyrLabs/ValorIDE/README.md

 ### 🔗 Use Any API & Model

+Valor IDE connects to model apis to perform AI-powered code generation and other tasks.

-Valor IDE integrates with OpenRouter, Anthropic, OpenAI, Google Gemini, AWS Bedrock, Azure, GCP Vertex, or local models (Ollama / LM Studio).\
+Valor integrates with almost any LLM model api including Anthropic, OpenAI, Google Gemini, AWS Bedrock, Azure, GCP Vertex, or local models (Ollama / LM Studio).\

+Valor also can connect to ValkyrAI models that you can customize and train to your specific environment, project, and business needs.

 It also tracks **token usage and costs** across entire task loops, so you always know your spend.

+---

+### 🔗 Use Customized Models for Projects

+Valor IDE integrates with ValkyrAI models that you can customize and configure for your specific needs.

+Adjust the initial prompt with technical details specific to your project(s) and business(es) to save time and maximize efficiency and effectiveness.

+Using Valor Telecom you can configure a management Model and a work execution Model and run a supervised project right within your IDE.

 ---